 I believe many, if not all the various, often chronic aches and pains we accumulate as we get older, have their foundations in the wayback, in the seeded experiences of childhood – perhaps even in a previous life.
 There’s an unraveling of the layers that needs, and inevitably asks, to happen.
 Certain energies – even entities – can magnetize, linger and attach themselves to us.
 There is no hack for that.
 There is only patience, awareness and discipline, and perhaps the help of an experienced practitioner.

-In the meantime, however, life happens.
-That’s not an excuse, but an undeniable reality.
 If we don’t actively, purposely engage in a level of self-love, self-compassion and self-awareness, we tend to shelve, suppress, defer and eventually deny pain.
 And we cannot learn from that pain, as it is natural to do, if we are not willing to face it, to feel it, to know it, to own it, accept it and integrate it.
-Closure is critical, but I think that in our culture, we value suffering — and can even wear it as a badge of honor.
-Regardless, this elemental process is itself a daily, lifelong ritual and practice, too easily lost or forgotten among the devices (physical or psychological), duties, rigmarole and procedures of modern life.
+Closure is critical, but I think that in our culture, we value suffering – and can even wear it as a badge of honor.
+Regardless, this elemental process is itself a daily, lifelong ritual and practice, too easily lost or forgotten among the devices (physical or psychological), duties, rigmarole, and procedures of modern life.

 We tend to adapt ourselves to the size and shape of the box we unconsciously define as our truth; our reality.
-We can think and dream and visualize and pretend about what is outside the box, but until we’re willing to recognize and thus nullify it’s power — to know the truth of who we are, and who we can be, exists both inside and outside it — we’ll keep slamming into the walls; we’ll find the ways and means of compensating for our deepest desires and even our basic emotional needs.
+We can think and dream and visualize and pretend about what is outside the box, but until we’re willing to recognize and thus nullify it’s power, we’ll keep slamming into the walls; we’ll find the ways and means of compensating for our deepest desires and our basic emotional needs.
 Likewise, we may get quite adept at leaning on would-be crutches without ever knowing them as such, while other aspects of life simply become dull, common, superficial, routine and predictable.

 I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.